 This is such a feel-good product.
 Even just applying it puts me in a relaxed mood.
 I just love to cut some little cucumber slices to go on my eyes.
 It feel like a little spa trip right in my own home.

-When I compare this to the first clay masks I made or the gel masks, I think this might be my new favorite.
+When I compare this to the first clay face masks I made or the gel masks, I think this might be my new favorite.
 It’s just so simple to do, and the ingredients are readily available online or at your local beauty supply store.